 In order to ensure the security and continuity of the company's business even in the event of termination - for whatever reason - of the employment relationship and/or of the office of those managers who hold significant corporate roles, the Intesa Sanpaolo Group has for several years defined and adopted rules for the management of the succession plans of key roles, as identified by the Bank, also including Top Risk Takers (Strategic Succession Planning).
-These rules represent an opportunity for the Bank to enhance its human capital, with a view to strategic management of the best, updated and competitive resources.
+These rules represent an opportunity for the Bank to enhance its human capital, with a view to strategic management of the managers' internal growth, with the aim of ensuring the constant presence within the company of the best, updated and competitive resources.
 Once again with a view to enhancing internal resources, succession planning is accompanied by a process aimed at identifying, managing and developing high-potential resources, which makes it possible to contribute to natural succession mechanisms, guaranteeing a constant and necessary generational turnover within the Group.